Campus Safety & Security Patrol Student Right to Know

 To assist students and employees in the development and awareness of the risks involved in substance abuse, and to promote the benefits of a lifestyle free from alcohol and drugs La Sierra University, with the assistance of the schools, and worksite departments provides educational programs annually and as requested.
 The University, at its discretion, may provide counseling for students and employees, who, because of abuse of these substances, have impaired function within the University community.
 For a description of any drug or alcohol abuse education programs, please contact the Counseling Center at La Sierra University Convenience Center, Suite B, or by calling (951) 785-2011 from an outside line, or Extension 2011 by campus telephone.

-LSU - Alcohol Prevention Programs
+La Sierra University's Alcohol Prevention Programs

 All incoming freshman are required to attend a freshman orientation, IGNITE, whereby they spend two-and a half days better understanding the values of the university, the Student Life policies, and rationale for value-driven academics.
 There are two different ways in which we talk about Alcohol Prevention: a 50-minute workshop with invited speaker and Counseling Service personnel and during their family group time students talk about at risk-behaviors and play a number of activities. (see IGNITE website)